 - This protocol is a general affinity purification procedure.
 Designing a universal protocol for all protein purification is impossible because no two proteins are precisely alike.
-The user should determine the optimal working conditions for purifying the individual target protein to obtain the best results. - Avoid reducing agents in all the buffers. - We strongly recommended titration to optimize the number of beads used for each application based on the amount of the target protein in the crude sample.
+To obtain the best results, the user should determine the optimal working conditions for purifying the individual target protein. - We strongly recommended titration to optimize the number of beads used for each application based on the amount of the target protein in the crude sample.
 Too many magnetic beads used will cause higher backgrounds, while too few beads used will cause lower yields.
 Each mg of magnetic beads typically binds to 10-20 μg of the target protein. - 1.
 Transfer the optimal amount of the beads to a centrifuge tube.
 Place the tube on the magnetic rack for 1-3 minutes.
 Remove the supernatant while the tube remains on the rack. - 2.
 Remove the tube and wash the beads with 5-bed volumes of PBS buffer by vortex for 30 seconds.
 Leave the tube at room temperature for 1-3 minutes.
 Place the tube on the magnetic rack for 1-3 minutes.
 Remove the supernatant while the tube remains on the rack. - 3.
 Repeat step 2 two times. - 4.
-Add washed beads to the crude sample containing the target protein and incubate at room or desired temperature for 1-2 hours (Lower temperatures require longer incubation time).

-Note: Strongly recommended to perform a titration to optimize incubation time.
-More prolonged incubation may cause higher background.

-5. Extensively wash the beads with 5-beads volumes of PBS buffer or 1M NaCl until the absorbance of eluting at 280 nm approaches the background level (OD ${280}$ < 0.05).

-Note: Adding a higher concentration of salts, nonionic detergent, and reducing agents may reduce the nonspecific background.
-For example, adding NaCl (up to 1-1.5 M) and 0.1-0.5% nonionic detergents such as Triton X100 or Tween20 to the washing buffer.

-- 6. Elute the target protein by appropriate methods such as low pH (2-4), high pH (10-12), high salt, high temperature, affinity elution, or boiling in SDS-PAGE sample buffer, or reducing agents. - 7.
-Cleave the Disulfide Bond
+Add washed beads to the crude sample containing the target protein and incubate at room or desired temperature for 1-2 hours (Lower temperatures require longer incubation time). - Note: Strongly recommended to perform a titration to optimize incubation time.
+More prolonged incubation may cause higher background. - 5.
+Extensively wash the beads with 5-beads volumes of PBS buffer or 1M NaCl until the absorbance of eluting at 280 nm approaches the background level (OD 280 < 0.05). - Note: Adding a higher concentration of salts, nonionic detergent, and reducing agents may reduce the nonspecific background.
+For example, adding NaCl (up to 1-1.5 M), 0.1-0.5% nonionic detergents such as Triton X 100 or Tween 20, and a reducing reagent such as DTT or TCEP (we usually use 3mM) to the washing buffer. - 6.
+Elute the target protein by appropriate methods such as low pH (2-4), high pH (10-12), high salt, high temperature, affinity elution, or boiling in an SDS-PAGE sample buffer.